-Cheney, a Republican, was Vice President of the United States (and President of the Senate) from 2001 to 2009.
+Cheney was Vice President of the United States (and President of the Senate) and was a Republican.
+He served from 2001 to 2009.

 Cheney is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Cheney sponsored and cosponsored.
 See full analysis methodology.

 Cheney was the primary sponsor of 3 bills that were enacted:

 - H.R.
 712 (100th): A bill for the relief of Lawrence K. Lunt.